 Synology offers several way to access your files.
 Most Apple users will take advantage of SMB and Synology Drive.

 After initial setup, you need to create what are called shares, which can be accessed through SMB or other standard network protocols.
 A share is like a virtual drive that you can mount on your Mac, and each share can have different permissions.
 For instance, you could set it so only you and your spouse can see your tax documents, but your kids can access stored movies.

 SMB started out as a Windows file-sharing protocol, but it has become a de facto standard, even on the Mac.
 Some years ago, Apple deprecated its own AFP in favor of SMB, and you can connect to SMB shares in the Finder by choosing Go > Connect to Server.

 I also found that SMB tends to choke on extremely large folders.
 I moved my old Screenshots folder—which contains 6230 screenshots!—to the DS 920+, and sometimes the Finder chokes and eventually disconnects from the server when I open that folder.
-The lesson here is to divide large numbers of files into sub folders if you’re going to access them over your network.
+The lesson here is that you may need to divide large numbers of files into subfolders if you’re going to access them over your network.